nawah-io/nawah_docs/tutorial_blog/4_adding_comment_functionality.md

 //   });

   comments$: {
-    [key: string;]: Observable<Res<any>>
+    [key: string]: Observable<Res<any>>
   } = {}

 //   This is being added after:
 //   constructor(private nawah: NawahService) { }

-  function loadComments(blog_id: string): void { // Best Practice Note: This is not snake_case, but since unique attribute of MongoDB is '_id' the underscore is skipping capitalisation
+  loadComments(blog_id: string): void { // Best Practice Note: This is not snake_case, but since unique attribute of MongoDB is '_id' the underscore is skipping capitalisation
     this.comments$[blog_id] = this.nawah.call({
       endpoint: 'blog_comment/read',
       query: [{ blog: blog_id }]